 - Bruch, Sarah K., Joseph van der Naald, Janet C. Gornick.
 2023.
 “Poverty Reduction through Federal and State Policy Mechanisms: Variation Over Time and Across the U.S. States.”
 Social Service Review 97(2).
 [Link][Post-print].

 - Steele, Liza G., Joseph N. Cohen, and Joseph van der Naald.
 2022.
 “Wealth, Income, and Preferences for Redistribution: Evidence from 30 Countries.”
-Social Science Research.
-[Link]
+Social Science Research 108.
+[Link] [Pre-print]

-Herbert, William A. and Joseph van der Naald.
+- Herbert, William A. and Joseph van der Naald.
 Forthcoming.
-“Contingent Faculty and Bargaining Unit Composition: So Many Roads, So Much at Stake.” in Contingent Faculty: A Labor History, edited by Eric Fure-Slocum and Claire Goldstene.
+“Contingent Faculty and Bargaining Unit Composition: So Many Roads, So Much at Stake.” in Contingent Faculty and the Remaking of Higher Education: A Labor History, edited by Eric Fure-Slocum and Claire Goldstene.
 Champaign: University of Illinois Press.

 - Bruch, Sarah K., Janet C. Gornick, and Joseph van der Naald.
 2022.
 “Geographic Inequality in Social Provision: Variation Across the US States.”
 Pp. 499-528 in Measuring Distribution and Mobility of Income and Wealth, edited by R. Chetty, J. N. Friedman, J. C. Gornick, B. Johnson, and A. Kennickell.
 Chicago: University of Chicago Press.
 [Link]